 This we do not understand – being treated like adversaries, kept from being at the table in the policy efforts around juvenile justice sentencing reform.
 Being treated like opponents rather than as the key stakeholders to a tragic issue that we are.

 This website is filled with information about the policy debate on long term sentences for those who kill before they turn 18.
 We ask for truth telling about the cases.
-We ask for victims rights (law in all 50 states and federally) to be informed of, present in, and heard in our cases to be respected by these advocates.
+We ask for advocates of juvenile offenders to respect the victims’ rights (law in all 50 states and federally) to be informed of, present in, and heard in our cases.

 WHY THE FOCUS ON THE KILLERS?